List of Turn A Gundam characters: Heim Family

 Terran; second daughter of the Heim family.
 Sochie is a spoiled, headstrong tomboy who is continually overshadowed by her sister Kihel.
 She was determined to join the Inglessa Militia even before Dianna Counter's attack, and is among the first to pilot one of Sid Munzer's excavated mobile suits.
 Eventually, Sochie becomes a well-respected soldier, though her AMX-109 Kapool is one of the weakest mobile suits in the series.

 The death of Sochie's father causes her to hate the Moonrace.
 She feels betrayed when she discovers that her crush Loran is from the Moon.
 It takes a long time for her to grow up and soften her views.
 While Sochie suffers a great deal of loss over the course of the series, her trials make her a stronger person, and she never loses her fighting spirit.
 She develops a romantic interest for Loran.
 Loran's exact feelings are never clarified, but they kiss at the end of the show.
 Even if he is fond of Sochie, Loran takes on a mission to accompany Dianna, leaving Sochie behind, who becomes frustrated and sad.
-It is revealed that Loran took on this mission out of loyalty for Dianna.